scarolan/quick-dashboard-makeover/Exercices/1 Quick-dashboard-makeover.md

 1. Edit the *Latency for Sockshop App* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*)

-2. Switch the Visualization Type from *Graph (Old)* to *Time Series*

-3. Let's make it easier to see the differences between the lines:
+2. Let's make it easier to see the differences between the lines:
     - We notice that the two blue colors are just too similar, and we want to make it obvious.
 So, right from the dashboard, we click on the blue line associated with Orders in the legend, and a set of default colors appear.
 Choose Purple.
     - Change the *graph styles > Line width* to 2
     - change the *Fill opacity* to 0

     ![Graph styles](img/Graph-styles.png)

-4. Click *Apply*.
+3. Click *Apply*.

-5. Save the dashboard.
+4. Save the dashboard.

-## Convert the 'Server Request Rates' panel from the deprecated "graph" panel to a bar gauge panel
+## Convert the 'Server Request Rates' panel from graph to a bar gauge panel

 Like our first panel, we want context to understand what good looks like.
 Knowing our internal data patterns, we want to avoid service overload conditions where end-user performance can be affected.
 1. Edit the *Server Request Rates* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*)

-2. Switch the Visualization Type from *Graph (Old)* to *Bar Gauge*
+2. Switch the Visualization Type from *Time Series* to *Bar Gauge*

 3. Change the Panel Title to *Server Request Rates per Second* (i.e. add "per Second" for clarity)